top of page

 Tips for reducing college costs:

-Understand where the money comes from: Over 93% of scholarships come from colleges, not outside organizations.
+• Understand where the money comes from: Less than 7% of college funding comes from outside employers and outside scholarships.

 “But where do I find more free money?”

-First, remember, there is no magic scholarship piñata a student hits and out drops lots of free money.
+First, remember, there is no magic scholarship piñata that a student hits and drops lots of free money.

 Beyond the discounts or auto-merit you get from a college, applying for scholarships takes time, effort, and essays.
 Most are looking for leadership, service, and high academic performance.
 Many have specific requirements.